-For more than 45 years, Clos Du Val has farmed three estate vineyards in Stags Leap District and Yountville.
-Recognized as some of the finest winegrowing land in Napa Valley, and farmed by renowned winegrower Jon-Mark Chappellet, these vineyards provide a world-class palette of estate fruit for our Winemaker Ted Henry.
+For more than 45 years, Clos du Val has farmed three estate vineyards in Stags Leap District and Yountville.
+Recognized as some of the finest winegrowing land in Napa Valley, these vineyards provide a world-class palette of estate fruit for our Winemaker Ted Henry.

 To add to the variety of fruit qualities available to the winemaking team, the vineyard is planted to 10 different Cabernet Sauvignon clones and a wide variety of rootstocks, each matched to the soil types.
 In addition to Cabernet Sauvignon, the vineyard is planted to complementary Bordeaux varieties such as Merlot, Petit Verdot, Cabernet Franc and Malbec.
 A small amount of Sauvignon Blanc and Viognier rounds out the plantings.